liamgarrison/pg-string-converter/README.md

 # pg string converter

-Convert a postgres string to database credentials and back again.
+Convert a postgres database connection string to a set of database credentials and back again.

-Sometimes we have postgres database connection strings but we want to use tools like `pgdump` `psql` which require the string be split into parts.
+Sometimes we have postgres database connection strings but we want to use tools like `pgdump` `psql` which require the string be split into parts like user, port etc.

 ## Installation